1950 United Kingdom general election in Scotland: Labour Party

-A general election was held in the United Kingdom on Thursday 23 February 1950, and all 71 seats in Scotland were contested.
 The Labour Party won a plurality of votes and a majority of seats within Scotland.
 When combined with results from across the UK the Labour government of Clement Attlee was returned to power with a slim majority of only 5.
 This proved unworkable, and a further election was held the following year.
+In Scotland, the Labour party had not overall change in terms of seats.